alexakreizinger/styleguidetemplate/index.md

     audience: [tw, mktg]
 ```

 There's a lot going on here, but the most important thing to note so far is the `audience` key.
-The first rule has the `tw`, `mktg`, and `dev` tags, corresponding to Technical Writers, Developers, and Marketers, respectively.
+The "Avoid overuse" rule has the `tw`, `mktg`, and `dev` tags, corresponding to Technical Writers, Developers, and Marketers, respectively.
 The second rule, on the other hand, only applies to Technical Writers and Marketers.

 Here's a slightly expanded example of the `punctuation.yml` ruleset file: